WWE Rumors: Brand New Title Belts And Designs To Debut At ‘WrestleMania 35’

 — BeltFanDan (@BeltFanDan) April 5, 2019

-WrestleMania 35 is going to be an event for the ages with a long card full of matches, numerous WWE superstars, and some of the most insane things a fan may ever witness.
-Now, it is going to be the day that new tag team titles are revealed for the world to see, and there may even be another new belt if the rumors hold true.
+WrestleMania 35 is going to be an event for the ages with a long card full of matches, numerous WWE superstar performances, and some of the most insane things a fan may ever witness.
+Now, it is going to be the day that new tag team titles are revealed for the world to see, and there may even be another new belt — if the rumors hold true.